Key Takeaways

 What coverage period should I choose?

-Choose unlimited coverage if you're retiring permanently or leaving your profession for good.
-Pick limited coverage (one to six years) if you're temporarily between jobs, switching carriers or planning to return to practice.
-Consider your profession's typical claim timeline when choosing coverage periods.
-Medical malpractice claims can surface many years after treatment, while other professions may see claims emerge sooner.
+Choose unlimited coverage when retiring permanently or leaving your profession permanently.
+Select limited coverage (one to six years) when temporarily between jobs, switching carriers or planning to return to practice.
+Medical malpractice claims surface many years after treatment, while other professions see claims emerge sooner.

 threeSign icon